seccomp/libseccomp/CONTRIBUTING.md

 yourself an email with your patch and attempting to apply the emailed patch to the libseccomp repository; if it fails for you, it will fail for the rest of us trying to test your patch and include it in the main libseccomp repository.

+## [GitHub Only] Submit Your Pull Request

+See [this guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you've never done this before.